 Helping others discover wonderful new books (and old) meant understanding their current needs.
 The books prescribed could be for a specific predicament they find themselves in (for example, struggling with bereavement, friendship breakups, ticking biological clock, fatherhood, redundancy, regret etc) or they could be a travel prescription for a holiday read (check out our book prescription for New York for example).

 The personalised book prescriptions have been very popular.
 These are prepared in the form of detailed, recommended reading lists that comprise a minimum of seven to ten books.
-In order to provide my clients with an exclusive and dedicated service, I only offer 5 book prescriptions daily where 5 clients receive a comprehensive book prescription each.
-You can purchase one at the following link: personalised book prescriptions.
-You can also gift these for a loved one.
+Plus, if you prefer the books too whether, paperback, hardback, Kindle or Audiobook there's the personalised book box.
+And you can also gift these for a friend, family member or loved one!

 Want to sample a book prescription before you buy?